 My favorite graduation gift is the bestselling book, The Alchemist, by Paulo Coelho.
-I share it with anyone I can, because it speaks to all of us who want to find our own destiny.
+I share it with anyone I can because it speaks to all of us who want to find our own destiny.
 As one of the mentors tells the protagonist, Santiago, “When you really want something to happen, the whole universe will conspire so that your wish comes true.”
-What many people do not know is that when Coelho first published the novel, it was not an overnight success.
+What many people do not know is that when Coelho first published the novel, it was not an immediate success.
 Its delayed success is a testament that even great work takes perseverance and timing.

 Improve & Impact